chaiguolong/.vim/bundle/YouCompleteMe/README.md

 Looks up the current line for a header and jumps to it.

 Supported in filetypes: `c, cpp, objc, objcpp, cuda`

+#### The `GoToAlternateFile` subcommand

+Jump to the associated file, as defined by the language server.
+Typically this will jump you to the associated header file for a C or C++ translation unit.

+Supported in filetypes: `c, cpp, objc, objcpp, cuda` (clangd only)

 #### The `GoToDeclaration` subcommand